This workshop aims to introduce how to make a Java application fully observable with:

 The OpenTelemetry project standardizes telemetry signals, particularly the logs, metrics, and traces we have seen so far.

-However, just a few months ago, they announced their work on a fourth signal: profiling.
+However, last year they announced their work on a fourth signal: profiling.

 Profiling involves measuring the performance characteristics of your application, such as execution time, CPU utilization, or memory usage.
 It helps identify bottlenecks and optimize resource usage in your application.